Courses in Nursing (NUR)

 2411 Microbiology for Health Professionals (3-2-0).
 The study of infectious disease processes using an organ systems approach.
 A thorough analysis of infectious disease processes including host-microbe interactions and medical intervention is central to the curriculum.
 Laboratory focus includes basic microbiological methodology and case studies.

 3108 Dosage Calculations in Nursing (1-0-0).
-This course includes reading, interpreting and solving calculation problems encountered in the preparation of medications; a conversion of measurements within apothecary, avoirdupois, and metric systems.
+This course includes reading, interpreting and solving calculation problems encountered in the preparation of medications; and conversion of measurements within apothecary, avoirdupois, and metric systems.

 3301 Health Policy and Professional Issues (3-0-0).
 This course addresses pertinent political, social, ethical, economic and education forces that influence trends and issues impacting professional nursing and health care delivery systems in general.